apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 \- download ubuntu [http://releases.ubuntu.com/xenial/ubuntu-16.04.2-desktop-amd64.iso][ubuntu]

-&nbsp;&nbsp;&nbsp;Note that the glacier document shows this as 16.04.1, when I did it this version was not available.
-Use the latest!
+(Note that the glacier document shows this as 16.04.1, when I did it this version was not available.
+Use the latest!)

 \- verify its integrity